A clear, accessible guide to the prophet Micah, with historical context and key themes illuminated for today’s readers.

-Ideal for readers of biblical studies, students, and anyone seeking a clear, reliable guide to this prophetic book.
+Ideal for readers of biblical history, theology, and anyone seeking a solid, reader-friendly entry into Micah’s writings.

 "Sinopsis" puede pertenecer a otra edición de este libro.